Manage Versions of Your Zapier Integration

 Once you’ve deprecated an integration version and it has no existing users, you can delete that version to clean up your Zapier integration.

 Click the Delete button in your version’s gear menu, select Really? when asked to confirm, and Zapier will remove that version of your integration.
-And since Zapier will only delete deprecated versions with no users, you never have to worry about accidentally removing a version with features you need.
+Since Zapier will only delete deprecated versions with no users, you never have to worry about accidentally removing a version that’s in active use.